top of page

 2. They help distinguish similar diseases from each other.

-Classification Criteria should not substitute for clinical judgment when diagnosing patients in the clinical setting.
+Classification criteria should never substitute for clinical judgment when diagnosing Sjogren's.

 2016 Sjogren's Classification Criteria